-Lindblad Expeditions owns the six National Geographic branded ships in our fleet—National Geographic Explorer, National Geographic Orion, National Geographic Endeavour, National Geographic Islander, National Geographic Sea Bird, and National Geographic Sea Lion.
+Lindblad Expeditions owns the nine National Geographic branded ships in our fleet—National Geographic Explorer, National Geographic Orion, National Geographic Endeavour II, National Geographic Islander, National Geographic Sea Bird, National Geographic Sea Lion, National Geographic Venture, National Geographic Quest, and National Geographic Endurance.
 We also operate several ships on long-term charter.

 Our expedition teams are the best in the field, bar none.
 It begins with our captains who have navigated hundreds of expeditions and have the experience and passion to guide our voyages safely, while maximizing the opportunities for quality wildlife sightings for our guests.
 Our expedition leaders, naturalists, historians, anthropologists, geologists, marine biologists, officers, photographers, and undersea specialists—many from the regions we travel—collectively have thousands of years of experience researching, studying, absorbing, and guiding travelers to the most interesting places in the world.
 They are the ones who write the books, they are the locals with a vested interested in preserving the places we visit.
 Our staff-to-guest ratio (no more than 1-to-16) fosters a genuine exchange of knowledge/information on natural surroundings, history, and culture of the places we explore.